 Irrigation efficiency projects, and other types of projects that are not required to prepare a general sewer plan or engineering report, may substitute a pre-design report for Step 1 of the process.

-In some circumstances, approved plans and specifications are not required for certain types of wastewater collection system construction projects.
-As indicated within WAC-173-240-030 if an applicant has received Ecology approval of a general sewer plan and standard design criteria, Ecology does not require plans and specifications for sewer line extensions, including pump stations, to be submitted for approval.
+In some circumstances, approved plans and specifications are not required for certain types of nutrient reduction and wastewater collection system construction projects.
+As indicated within WAC 173-240-030, 18 if an applicant has received Ecology approval of a general sewer plan and standard design criteria, Ecology does not require plans and specifications for sewer line extensions, including pump stations, to be submitted for approval.
+For some nutrient reduction projects, a nutrient reduction evaluation (NRE) or nitrogen optimization plan (NOP) may be sufficient.
+See section 2.1.9 for more information.